Scottish Cup, Thurd Round

 Hurlford United 1 Stirling Albion 1 (att 551)

-I fancied Hurlford to cause an upset in this cup tie, and after leading for most of the game they came within a few minutes of doing.
+I fancied Hurlford to cause an upset in this cup tie, and after leading for most of the game they came within a few minutes of doing so.
 Stirling's equaliser came with just 12 minutes to go, and just minutes after a sending-off reduced them to 10 men.

 Hurlford should have been out of sight by then, but lacked the necessary cutting edge in front of goal to take more of the chances they created.
 For a Scottish League side, Stirling looked poor, and are lucky to have got a reply.